oTree-org/otree-core/docs/app/views.rst

             # This will look inside your app under the 'templates' directory, to '/app_name/MyView.html'
             template_name = 'app_name/MyView.html'

-            # This will use the pTree built-in 'Start' template
+            # This will use the ptree built-in 'Start' template
             template_name = 'ptree/Start.html'

     .. py:attribute:: form_class